t22lu/t22lu_sidequest_W4/README.md

 ## Project Title

-GBDA302 Week 4 Example 3: JSON Levels + Level class
+Mini Game: How fast can you type?

 ---

 ## Authors

-Tiffany Lu, t22lu, 21078479
+Tiffany Lu, 21078479, t22lu

 ---

 ## Description

-This sketch demonstrates preloads and loadJSON files.
+This short mini games have players type in the words they see falling down the screen.
+As player clear each wave, the speed of the words get faster and longer.
+If any character of a word touches the bottom of the canvas, the game automatically pauses/end.
+Players are also able to restart or pause the game at any time.

 ---

 ## GenAI

-The code was written by Dr. Karen Cochrane and David Han but they used GenAI to write the comments.
+The code was primarly written by GenAI with human input from Tiffany Lu.

 ---